doolin/logical-replication-demo/readme.md

 # Postgres Logical Replication

 The goal here is to set up logical replication running on localhost, _viz._ a Macbook.
 We'll be using the [Postgres documentation](https://www.postgresql.org/docs/15/logical-replication.html).
 The replicated database server will be running in a local Docker image, and we want to make sure we actually use the local image when we run the container.

-MAKE SURE TO RUN THE DOCKER IMAGE WHICH WAS BUILT LOCALLY.

-Check the subscription on the publisher with `select * from pg_stat_replication;`

 ## How to operate